CRMDS/Intro-HPC-workshop/02.Working_on_Wolffe/working_wolffe.md

-## Working on Wolffe
+# Working on Wolffe

-Wolffe is the name of the HPC cluster at WSU.
-The wiki page for Wolffe is available at [Wolffe Wiki](https://wiki.cdms.westernsydney.edu.au/index.php?title=HPC_documentation#Conda_environment).
+Wolffe is the name of the HPC cluster at WSU, the wiki page for Wolffe is available [here](https://wiki.cdms.westernsydney.edu.au/index.php?title=HPC_documentation).

 ## Logging in